 2. Exfoliate to reduce keratin buildup.

 It’s important to not intensely scrub your skin because that will probably make KP worse.
 But you should gently remove all those built up dead skin cells with an exfoliating product or loofah.
 An effective exfoliator will help remove that top, dead layer of skin to stimulate circulation.
-Our favorite option is the SLMD Skincare Glycolic Acid Body Scrub.
-It’s got physical and chemical exfoliants to get rid of all those sandpaper-like bumps, but it’s still gentle and hydrating enough to be used regularly.

 One note: If your KP is super red and irritated, you may want to avoid physical exfoliating products and stick with just chemical ones.